 In the wild, cats eat whole animals raw -- and that's pretty much all they eat.
 Many pet owners, and some veterinarians, say it's best to feed your cat raw food to mimic that wild diet.

-Feline's Pride Chicken Formula (Est. $35 for 5 lbs. and up) is another top frozen raw cat food.
+Feline's Pride Chicken Formula (Est. $30 for 5 lbs. and up) is one frozen raw cat food that gets good feedback, including a listing among the top-tier foods at the Natural Cat Care Blog.
 The food balances raw meat (chicken, in this flavor) with finely ground bone, organs (chicken liver, gizzard and heart), along with some organic egg yolk, psyllium powder and added vitamins and minerals to make a complete, balanced, everyday diet for your cat.
-Feline's Pride says that 40 to 70 percent of its foods consist of "organic meats that are humanely raised in our immediate area" in Florida.
-Other varieties include turkey, duck, rabbit and Cornish hen.
+The company says its foods are made from locally sourced, free-range, GMO-free whole meats and poultry.

-It's not quite raw, either.
-The Honest Kitchen steams its meats and fish to kill pathogens before dehydrating them.
+The food's safety record is strong.
+The Honest Kitchen steams its ingredients to kill pathogens before dehydrating them.
 It also tests ingredients -- and each batch of finished food -- for germs like salmonella and E. coli.
 Still, in 2013, The Honest Kitchen recalled some lots of its dehydrated dog food -- but not its cat food -- after its parsley supplier recalled a shipment due to possible salmonella contamination.
 Although The Honest Kitchen didn't spot any traces of salmonella in its product testing, it recalled the food anyway.
-It also dropped that parsley supplier and now steams all greens to kill pathogens (it was already steaming its meats and fish).
+It also dropped that parsley supplier.

 Elsewhere in this report: